augolv/Blog/README.md

 [
   {
     "id": "uuid-1234",
-    "titulo": "First Post",
+    "title": "First Post",
-    "conteudo": "This is the content of the first post.", "autor_id": "uuid-5678"
+    "content": "This is the content of the first post.", "author_id": "uuid-5678"
   },
   {
     "id": "uuid-5678",
-    "titulo": "Second Post",
+    "title": "Second Post",
-    "conteudo": "This is the content of the second post.", "autor_id": "uuid-5678"
+    "content": "This is the content of the second post.", "author_id": "uuid-5678"
   }
 ]
 ```